Cleveland punk

 Cleveland punk was a proto-punk and punk rock music scene in Cleveland, Ohio, during the 1970s.
-Its early bands included Mirrors, Electric Eels, the Styrenes, Rocket from the Tombs.
+Its early bands included Mirrors, Electric Eels, the Styrenes and Rocket from the Tombs.
 Notable bands that emerged included Pere Ubu, the Pagans, and Dead Boys.

 Background

 During the 1970s, Cleveland earned the nickname "Bomb City U.S.A.” for its organized crime and economic struggles, which were exacerbated by deindustrialization that produced the Rust Belt.
 The city’s air and water supply were contaminated by pollution so severe that the Cuyahoga River caught on fire several times during the late 1960s.

 Artists drew upon Cleveland’s harsh, smog-infested, industrial landscape to create jagged, chaotic, and dissonant music informed by gritty urban decay.
-Other influences included Ghoulardi, a popular fictional character of disc jockey Ernie Anderson, who hosted "Shock Theater”, a television program that screened late-night horror films on TV-8, the CBS affiliate in Cleveland, from January 13, 1963, through December 16, 1966.
+Other influences included Ghoulardi, a popular fictional character of disc jockey Ernie Anderson, who hosted "Shock Theater," a television program that screened late-night horror films on TV-8, the CBS affiliate in Cleveland, from January 13, 1963, through December 16, 1966.